-Dietitian specializing in Sports nutrition and Diabetes
+Dietitian specializing in Sports nutrition and eating disorders

 Amy started to become interested in food at a young age when she was a competitive gymnast and saw the love-hate relationship (eating disorders) that performance-driven athletes have with food.
 At the time, there was little awareness or understanding of the long-term effects eating disorders have on female and male bodies.
 Over the years, Amy has worked closely with athletes to educate them on the importance of proper fueling to improve performance and long-term health.
 Amy incorporates the latest science to create nutrition plans that help her clients achieve peak performance.